Environmental Destination

 The Dove management catchment stretches east of Stoke‑on‑Trent from the uplands near Buxton down to just north of Burton upon Trent.
 It includes a mix of small towns and rural communities such as Leek, Cheadle, Ashbourne, Uttoxeter, Hilton and Tutbury.
 The River Dove rises on Axe Edge and flows south‑east through changing landscapes before joining the River Trent, moving from fast‑flowing headwaters into wider lowland floodplains.

 The Environment Agency also highlights emerging challenges linked to climate change, including more variable river flows, increased agricultural and wastewater pressures, and the spread of invasive species.
-Abstraction remains an important consideration in the area, with both public water supply and non‑PWS abstractors operating within the catchment.

 What are our objectives and investigations?